Writing a Research Paper? Don’t Panic!

 - “Cutting and pasting” from an online source or the Internet without citing the source

 Whenever you use information from another person or source, you must indicate the source it came from.
-For more information about plagiarism, see the Academic Dishonesty section in the ASU Catalog.
+For more information about plagiarism, see the Academic Dishonesty section in the Athens State Catalog.

 All sources should be cited (or referenced) both in the text of the paper and in the list of references (bibliography) at the end of the paper, using the citation format (APA, MLA, etc.) required by the class.
 If you paraphrase the information, or put it in your own words, you should cite the name of the original author.
 Information taken word-for-word from a source should be enclosed in quotation marks and the exact source, including the page number and name of the author, should be cited.
 The professor of the class or a Reference Librarian can provide information on correct ways to cite sources.